-Louise is an independent installation artist who has exhibited as a finalist in national, regional and local competitions.
-She has received grants and prizes from respected institutions and industry bodies.
+I have been in practice as an independent installation artist since 2000.
+Deep creative enquiry and research-based discipline underpin my practice.
+I have exhibited as a finalist in national, regional and local competitions and received grants and prizes from respected government agencies and art sector bodies.

 Early in my career I carried out a number of large-scale commissions for public space, some permanent, some temporary.
 Now my focus has shifted to creating self-initiated sculptural interventions and ephemeral works of live art in public space.
 These are often collaborative, interdisciplinary, performative and participatory.

 I am self-represented, a member of NAVA and have my home and studio in rural northeast NSW.

 My art practice is a spatial one in which I explore the seminal relationship we have with landscape and place.

 The constant focus of my work is to orchestrate physical and imaginative experiences of place.
 I do this in a number of ways – by choreographing the viewer's movement through space; by tapping into experiential layers of place; and by harnessing the dynamics of weather, topography and human agency.
 I often use repeated sculptural components in sketchy or diagrammatic configurations to draw audiences through an interactive field.